lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ## Parsing Command Line Arguments

 To make it easier to set everything from the input video file to which model and device is to be used, command line arguments to the application will be used.
-To parse the command line arguments, the application will use the "gflags" helper library that comes with the OpenVINO™ toolkit samples.
+To parse the command line arguments, the application will use the "gflags" helper library that comes with the Intel® Distribution of OpenVINO™ toolkit samples.
 Here we will briefly go over the primary functions that are used.
-For reference, the full source code for the gflags library may be found in the OpenVINO™ toolkit samples directory:
+For reference, the full source code for the gflags library may be found in the Intel® Distribution of OpenVINO™ toolkit samples directory:

 ```bash
 /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/thirdparty/gflags